 It’s great to have style role models and to try and replicate or be inspired by someone’s style, but think about whether or not that person has the same body shape as you.
 There is plenty of celebrities are petite with large chests, Scarlett Johansson and Salma Hayak, to name a couple.

-They are both considered style icons of Hollywood, and there’s a lot of styling tips you can learn from them.
+They are both considered the ultra feminine style icons of Hollywood, and there’s a lot of styling tips you can learn from them.
 You don’t have to necessarily copy what they wear, but you can tell pretty easily what works on them and what doesn’t.

 The fundamental principal to style girls who are petite and busty is to highlight your waist.
 The best way for a girl to really look slim is to define her shape in the most flattering places, not obscure it.